Assyria: Capital cities

 The Neo-Assyrian Empire underwent several different capitals.
 There is some evidence that Tukulti-Ninurta II (r.
 890–884 BC), perhaps inspired by his predecessor of the same name, made unfulfilled plans to transfer the capital to a city called Nemid Tukulti-Ninurta, either a completely new city or a new name applied to Nineveh, which by this point already rivalled Assur in scale and political importance.
 The capital was transferred under Tukulti-Ninurta II's son Ashurnasirpal II to Nimrud in 879 BC.
 An architectural detail separating Nimrud and the other Neo-Assyrian capitals from Assur is that they were designed in a way that emphasized royal power: the royal palaces in Assur were smaller than the temples but the situation was reversed in the new capitals.

-Sargon II transferred the capital in 706 BC to the city Dur-Sharrukin, which he built himself.
+In 706 BC, Sargon II transferred the capital to the city of Dur-Sharrukin, which he built himself.
 Since the location of Dur-Sharrukin had no obvious practical or political merit, this move was probably an ideological statement.
 Immediately after Sargon II's death in 705 BC, his son Sennacherib transferred the capital to Nineveh, a far more natural seat of power.
 Though it was not meant as a permanent royal residence, Ashur-uballit II chose Harran as his seat of power after the fall of Nineveh in 612 BC.
 Harran is typically seen as the short-lived final Assyrian capital.
 No building projects were conducted during this time, but Harran had been long-established as a major religious center, dedicated to the god Sîn.